 This area has drainage including concrete drains and sumps, which ultimately report to the Pond B water control system.
-A representative photo showing the Mannering coal stockpile area is presented in Plate 7.19.
+A representative photo showing the Mannering coal stockpile area is presented in Plate 7.18.
 Note: The coal handling infrastructure evident in Plate 7.19 (e.g. bin, conveyors, gantry) and reclaim tunnel are incorporated into the 1A domain.

-CVC has a substantially larger coal stockpile area, which has a capacity of approximately 150,000 tonnes and coal is fed onto the stockpile area by the stacker conveyor shown in Plate 7.20.
-Sediment laden water is drained from the coal handling and stockpile area into the sediment dams directly to the east of the stockpile location.
+CVC has a substantially larger coal stockpile area, which has a capacity of approximately 150,000 tonnes and coal is fed onto the stockpile area by the stacker conveyor shown in Error!
+Reference source not found..
+S ediment laden water is drained from the coal handling and stockpile area into the sediment dams directly to the east of the stockpile location.

-Plate 7.19: Mannering coal stockpile area
+Plate 7.18: Mannering coal stockpile area